 - Be 16 years of age or older

-- Have a great work ethic and an enthusiastic attitude; be willing to assist staff in any area or for any project that may come up, which may include light landscaping, administrative, or cleaning tasks, or being shifted to the other facility (ELC or Canine Center) during periods of high puppy or dog volume
+- Have a great work ethic and an enthusiastic attitude; be willing to assist staff in any area or for any project that may come up, which may include cleaning tasks projects, or being shifted to the other facility (Breeding Kennel or Nursery)

 - Work independently and be able to follow instructions, including reading posted signage